 Thinking of birds often evokes powerful images of freedom, flight and life on the wing.
 But this couldn’t be further from the truth for tens of thousands of pheasants and partridges used for breeding by the shooting industry.
-Their welfare has been neglected for far too long, but change could be in sight with the introduction of a new Private Members Bill by Lord Randall of Uxbridge.
-Formally brought before the UK Parliament for the first time today, it aims to bring an end to the caged breeding of game birds.
+Their welfare has been neglected for far too long, but change could be getting closer with the introduction of a Private Members Bill by Lord Randall of Uxbridge.
+Debated fully in the UK Parliament for the first time today, it aims to bring an end to the caged breeding of game birds.

 Imprisoned in cramped, battery cages for months or years at a time, breeding pheasants and partridges have no chance of escape.
 Not even covered by basic legal standards for other farmed birds, they are denied the chance to fulfil their most basic natural behaviours – to dust bathe, forage or fly.
 It is no life for any animal, let alone for semi-wild birds whose every instinct goes against confinement in a small metal box.
 And all this to produce more birds on an industrial scale, simply to be shot for ‘sport’.

-That’s why legislation to end the caged breeding of cage birds is so vital – and we wholeheartedly welcome the introduction of the Game Birds (Cage Breeding) Bill to the House of Lords today, which would apply to England and Wales.
+That’s why legislation to end the caged breeding of cage birds is so vital – and we wholeheartedly welcome the debate on the Game Birds (Cage Breeding) Bill in the House of Lords today, which would apply to England and Wales.
 The issue was absent from the government’s recently published Action Plan for Animals – a glaring omission given the ever-increasing intensity of the shooting industry which releases more than 60 million birds a year.
 Championed by Lord Randall, today’s bill will help to shine a light on the desperate plight of game birds confined to cruel battery cages.